Overview

 Nut Policy

-All food served through the kitchen and on out-trips is carefully screened to ensure it does not contain nuts nor nut products.
-We strongly urge families not to send any food products with their camper, and we do not permit any nuts or nut products to be brought into Camp.
-If a product comes into Camp that does contain nuts or traces of nuts, it will be removed immediately from the property.
+All food served through the kitchen and on out-trips is carefully screened to ensure it does not contain any nuts nor nut products.
+We do not permit families to send their child with food or to send food parcels to their child while he is at camp.
+On visitors days when we encourage parents to bring a picnic, we do not permit any nuts or nut products to be brought into camp.
+If a product comes into camp that does contain nuts or traces of nuts, it will be removed immediately from the property.

 Sun Safety